 I don't see any maps at all.
 Do you have to have a paid subscription to even view maps?

 I stand corrected.
 The topo maps appear, but the aerials do not.

 No you don't have to have a paid subscription to view the maps/aerials.
 What aerials aren't drawing?
 You may have been looking during a server restart, which just happened a few minutes ago.

 It appears that you have exhausted your credits for this month.
 That's ok, we'll spot you a few until your monthly subscription turns over.
 To get more credits before then, you might want to consider bumping your subscription to the next level.
 Otherwise, just wait until when you'll receive a new allotment for the month.
 If you still aren't satisfied, we would be happy to discuss your situation.
 Just call us during business hours at (xxx) xxx-xxxx.

 Unfortunately you have spent your quota of credits for the month.
 To get more credits before then, you might want to consider bumping your subscription to the next level.
 Otherwise, just wait until when you'll receive a new allotment for the month.
 If you still aren't satisfied, we would be happy to discuss your situation.
 Just call us during business hours at (480) 967-6752.

 As a subscriber you are allocated a set number of credits each month.
-You are about to use one or more of your monthly credits.
+By downloading imagery you will use one or more of your monthly credits.
+Topo downloads are included with your subscription and will not be subtracted from your credit allocation.
 To continue, simply click Ok, otherwise click Cancel.